-Guillermo del Toro won the directing prize for monster fantasy “The Shape of Water,” which also took trophies for music and production design.
+Guillermo del Toro won the directing prize for the monster fantasy “The Shape of Water,” which also took trophies for music and production design.

-Gary Oldman, the favorite among bookies, won the best actor prize for playing British Prime Minister Winston Churchill in “Darkest Hour.”
+Gary Oldman, the favorite among bookies, won the best actor prize for playing wartime British Prime Minister Winston Churchill in “Darkest Hour.”

 The British prizes, known as BAFTAs, are considered a key indicator of likely success at Hollywood’s Oscars in two weeks’ time.